 The top end of your upper arm bone is shaped like a ball.
 Muscles and ligaments hold this ball against a cup-shaped part of the shoulder bone.
 Surgeons usually replace the top of the upper arm bone with a long metal piece, inserted into your upper arm bone, that has a rounded head.
 If the cup-shaped surface of your shoulder bone that cradles your upper arm bone is also damaged, doctors smooth it and then cap it with a plastic or metal and plastic piece.

 Surgeons are now trying a newer procedure called a reverse total shoulder replacement for people who have painful arthritis in their shoulder and also have damage to the muscles around the shoulder.
+This is the best way to get rid of this problum.
 In this procedure, after the surgeon removes the damaged bone and smooths the ends, he or she attaches the rounded joint piece to the shoulder bone and uses the cup-shaped piece to replace the top of the upper arm bone.
-Early results are encouraging.1 This surgery is not right for everyone.
+Early results are encouraging.
+This surgery is not right for everyone.
 And not all surgeons have done it.
-Success depends not only on careful evaluation to be sure it's the right surgery for you but also on having a surgeon with experience in reverse shoulder replacement.2
+Success depends not only on careful evaluation to be sure it's the best & right surgery for you but also on having a surgeon with experience in reverse shoulder replacement.

 Rehabilitation (rehab) after a shoulder replacement starts right away.
 It is not too demanding early on, but it is very important that you do it.
 Most doctors will not allow you to use the shoulder muscles for several weeks after surgery.
 The main goal of rehab is to allow you to move your shoulder as far as possible so it's easier for you to do daily activities, such as dressing, cooking, and driving.
 Most people eventually regain about two-thirds of normal shoulder motion after surgery.
 But other things that affect how much movement you get back after surgery are how much movement you had before surgery and whether the soft tissues around your shoulder were also damaged.
 It is very important that you take part in physical therapy both while you are in the hospital and after you are released from the hospital to get the most benefit from your surgery.